huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 ## Preserve unmasked areas

-The [`StableDiffusionInpaintPipeline`] (and other inpainting pipelines) generally also changes the unmasked part of an image to create a more natural transition between the masked and unmasked region.
+The [`AutoPipelineForInpainting`] (and other inpainting pipelines) generally changes the unmasked parts of an image to create a more natural transition between the masked and unmasked region.
 If this behavior is undesirable, you can force the unmasked area to remain the same.
-However, forcing the unmasked portion of the image to remain the same might result in some weird transitions between the unmasked and masked areas.
+However, forcing the unmasked portion of the image to remain the same may result in some weird transitions between the unmasked and masked areas.

 ```py
 import PIL